<< back to Lab Personnel

 Email (replace (AT) with @): gtgustafson(AT)gmail.com

-I am interested in the systematics of the family Gyrinidae, commonly known as the whirligig beetles, performing alpha taxonomy within the group as well as using phylogenetics to answer and explore interesting questions within the Gyrinidae.
-Specifically, my current work focuses on the tribe Enhydrini within the Gyrinidae.
-The Enhydrini contains the largest and most conspicuous members of the whirligigs and is composed of the genera Porrorhynchus, Dineutus, Andogyrus, Macrogyrus, and Enhydrus.
+I am interested in the systematics of the family Gyrinidae, commonly known as the whirligig beetles, performing alpha taxonomy within the group as well as using phylogenetics to answer and explore interesting questions about evolution and biogeography within the Gyrinidae.
+Specifically, my current work focuses on the tribe Dineutini within the Gyrinidae.
+The Dineutini contains the largest and most conspicuous members of the whirligigs and is composed of the genera Porrorhynchus, Dineutus, Andogyrus, Macrogyrus, and Enhydrus.

 This group is interesting from two aspects; taxonomically and biogeographically.
 Taxonomically the group has two of its five component genera with their monophyly in question, and three of the genera have been extensively divided into subgenera, whose monophyly have never been tested phylogenetically.
-Biogeographically this group is incredibly interesting especially in reference to the largest genus with the group Dineutus.
+Biogeographically this group is very interesting, especially in reference to the largest genus with the Dineutus.
 Dineutus is found in North America from Panama northward, throughout Africa, in to the Middle East, down to Southeast Asia, the Pacific Islands, New Guinea, and Australia.
 It is suspiciously missing from South America.
-To make matters even more interesting South America has two enhydrine genera endemic to it: Enhydrus and Andogyrus.
+To make matters even more interesting South America has two dineutine genera endemic to it: Enhydrus and Andogyrus.
 Of these, recent molecular evidence has suggested that Andogyrus is nested within the primarily Australian and New Guinean genus Macrogyrus, which is absent from Africa.
-My phylogenetic work will hopefully provide the interesting biogeographic and evolution history of the Enhydrini, while clarifying its higher taxonomy.
+My phylogenetic work will hopefully reveal the interesting evolutionary histoy explaining these biogeographic relationships as well as clarifying the higher taxonomy of the Dineutini.

 Grey Gustafson, near Cascada Del Vino, Trujillo, Venezuela